Menu

 Why LED Fixtures are Better than Fluorescent Lighting for Healthcare Facilities

-The choice is clear when you examine performance differences.
-Fluorescent systems create multiple problems in healthcare settings: constant humming disrupts patient rest, visible strobing triggers migraines in sensitive individuals, and mercury content poses disposal hazards.
+Fluorescent systems create problems in healthcare settings: constant humming disrupts patient rest, visible strobing can trigger migraines, and mercury content poses disposal hazards.

-LED technology eliminates every one of these issues.
-Silent operation supports healing environments, while consistent light output prevents eye fatigue during critical procedures.
-Most importantly, the mercury-free construction protects your staff and patients from toxic exposure while simplifying waste disposal protocols.
+LED technology eliminates these issues.
+Silent operation supports healing environments, and consistent light output prevents eye fatigue during procedures.
+Most importantly, mercury-free construction protects staff and patients from toxic exposure and simplifies waste disposal protocols.

 What are Ideal Lighting Levels for Hospitals and Healthcare Facilities?